waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Primary Hypothesis:** The only way to free an inventory slot is to consume an item during a battle. **Test:** Initiate a battle and use a Potion.

 ### Untested Assumptions
-*   **Assumption:** The B1F floor puzzle is the only way to reach the boss.
+*   **Assumption:** The second password is on the western side of B3F.
-*   **Alternative Hypothesis:** The puzzle is optional, and the second password might be on B2F, or the boss door only requires one password.
-*   **Future Test:** After solving the current puzzle, re-explore B2F before proceeding to the boss.
+*   **Alternative Hypothesis:** The second password might be on B2F, or the boss door only requires one password. **Test:** After solving the current puzzle, re-explore B2F before proceeding to the boss.

-### Tile Traversal Verification
-*   **Task:** Systematically test all tile types currently listed as 'Impassable' to confirm their behavior.
-Do not assume a tile is impassable based on its name.